-Determined to bring what she learned back home, Bai returned to India and spent four years as an engineer developing appropriate technology solutions, emphasizing ideas that have the biggest impact — instead of just using the highest technology.
+Determined to bring what she learned back home, Bai returned to India and spent four years as an engineer developing appropriate technology solutions, emphasizing ideas that have the biggest impact — instead of just using the latest technology.

 Her efforts focused on delivering much needed products to low-resource communities.
 As the work wore on, the realization set in that too many great innovations never got out of prototyping and into the hands of those who needed them most.

 She began exploring other outlets to help the women in her community and saw business as a path forward.

 This approach was not dependent on charity, but driven by effectively serving those in need.

 “Business can innovate solutions to reach underserved populations in new and more enduring ways,” said Bai.

 Wanting to learn how to succeed as an entrepreneur, she enrolled in the Global Social and Sustainable Enterprise M.B.A. program – now the Impact MBA – at Colorado State University’s College of Business.
 This program was a natural fit with her personal and career goals to solve social, economic, and environmental problems around the world.